dwolfson7789/wdi-al-khwarizmi-2/W02/D04/Assignments/Homework/hyrule_potion_shop-master/readme.md

 }
 ```

-Feel free to take a look at our solution at the link below -- but only peek at the CSS if you're really stuck!
+Feel free to take a look at a solution at the link below -- but only peek at the CSS if you're really stuck!

 Here's one solution: http://ga-wdi-exercises.github.io/hyrule_potion_shop/